cepsdev/v2g-guru-slac/model/controlpilot/controlpilot_observer/README.md

 ![](img/readme_scenario_4a.svg)

 The depicted state machine serves us as a switch, which sets the measured voltage on the control pilot to a 'state C' compatible voltage level.
-The mechanics is simple: the state machine has a single transition with the sole purpose to trigger the action `doSetControlPilotWireVoltage` whenever the event evSetControlPilotStateToC has occured.
+The mechanics is quite simple: the state machine has a single transition with the sole purpose to trigger the action `doSetControlPilotWireVoltage` whenever the event evSetControlPilotStateToC has occured.

-### ControlPilotObserver 'observes' a state if a sufficient number of equivalent and consecutive measurements are detected.
+### ControlPilotObserver goes through the chain of states UnknownX => Unknown => UnknownY => Y if the measured voltage changes quickly from X to Y and remains at Y long enough.

 #### Steps